Employment and Investment Incentive Scheme

 - Film Scheme – Companies and Individuals

-Employment and Investment Incentive Scheme replaces the Business Expansion Scheme (BES).
+The Employment and Investment Incentive Scheme (EIIS) replaces the Business Expansion Scheme (BES).
 The scheme significantly broadens the scope of the scheme as “qualifying trade” limitations have been removed and the scheme is available to the majority of small and medium sized trading companies, most of whom qualify except for:

 - Financing activities

 - Dealing in or developing land

 - Operating or managing nursing homes and hotels